 If you like the Coconut Almond Built Bar, you’ll love my copycat recipe!
 With coconut flavoring, almond butter, chocolate and protein powder, you might even like it better!Jump to Recipe

-There’s no question I’m a HUGE fan of Built Bars. (see my article about my favorite Built Bars here) In fact, if you saw the stash in my cupboard, you might just think I buy a new box every week.
+There’s no question I’m a HUGE fan of Built Bars (Use healthbeet for my discount code). (see my article about my favorite Built Bars here) In fact, if you saw the stash in my cupboard, you might just think I buy a new box every week.
 I have every flavor under the sun.

 That’s exactly why I decided to try to make my own!
 While I couldn’t get my macros as good as a Built Bar (they have more protein), I still got 156 calories, 8 g protein, 10 g carbs, and 10 g fat per bar.